About me

 I learned many things along the way.

-My biggest challenge was to accept that my pain wasn’t structural or caused by tissue-damage.
-After so long being told that it was, this was hard to believe even though it was, by any logic, surely what I wanted to hear.
+My biggest challenge was to accept that my pain wasn’t structural or caused by tissue-damage, and that my multiple symptoms had the same underlying cause.
+After so many diagnoses, this was hard to believe, even though it was what I wanted to hear!

 Then I had to trust the process and do the work.
-It soon dawned on me that it wasn’t going to be a Miracle in a Month, it was going to be a long journey with enormous ups and downs.
+It soon dawned on me that it wasn’t going to be a Miracle in a Month, it was going to be a long and complex journey with enormous ups and downs.
 One minute I could be flying high, the next wading through treacle.
-Sometimes I won, sometimes I learned; I came to see that it was all part of my recovery.
+I came to see that it was all part of my recovery.
+I kept trusting the process.

 I can support you to recover too.

-Whether you have been living with chronic pain for many months, years or decades, my approach can help you to be free from pain and reclaim your life.
+Whether you have been living with persistent pain for many months, years or decades, we can work together to help you to be free from pain and reclaim your life.

 “Zélie immediately put me at ease with her calm and understanding manner.
 It was helpful to know that she genuinely empathised due to her own experience of living with chronic pain.
 I looked forward to each weekly online session with Zélie and I am grateful as I now have a toolkit of strategies and practices to carry with me into the future.”